AryanAhadinia/AryanAhadinia.github.io/content/projects/termix.md

 ##### Collaborators

 This project has been done in a group work with Mohammad Jafari and Pouriya Momtaz.
+This project was volunteered and we were independent from the university.

 ---